Why Emotional Intelligence Training for Leaders Matters More Than Ever

-The concept of emotional intelligence isn’t new in the corporate world.
-Even over a decade ago, when I was working in human resources, there was a clear understanding that leaders needed to demonstrate a certain level of emotional intelligence.
-However, as someone who has spent years working with the human psyche and has had front-row seats to the inner workings of countless minds, I believe there’s more to emotional intelligence training than most people realise.
-So let’s dive into why emotional intelligence training, on its own, isn’t enough for creating long-term transformation in leadership.
+The concept of emotional intelligence training for leaders isn’t new in the corporate world.
+Over a decade ago, when I was working in human resources, there was a clear understanding that leaders needed to demonstrate a certain level of emotional intelligence in the workplace.

-What Is an Emotion, Really?
+What Is an Emotion?

-To understand why emotional intelligence training often falls short, we first need to grasp what an emotion truly is.
-At its core, an emotion is a record of past experiences.
-It arises from chemical reactions in the body that are triggered by our thoughts.
-These emotions are closely tied to memories, so when you experience an event – whether it’s a quick two-minute conversation or something more significant, like hearing about a potential restructure at work – your brain captures that memory, and your body stores the emotional signature of the event - so your brain becomes a record of the past.
+Emotions arise from chemical reactions in the body that are triggered by thoughts.
+These emotions are closely tied to memories, so when you experience an event – whether it’s a quick two-minute conversation or something more significant, like hearing about a potential restructure at work – your brain captures that memory, and your body stores the emotional signature of the event.
+Your brain becomes a record of the past.

 Here’s where the disconnect happens: most people believe that their emotional experiences are coming from external sources.
 They think their stress, frustration, or happiness stems from their job, their manager, or their workload.
 But the truth is, your emotional experience is internally generated.
 It’s a perceptual reality carried inside your neurophysiology.